Madoshakalaka/yew-interop/README.md

 The `declare_resources!` macro needs to know whether a url is JavaScript or CSS.
-When you provide a string literal as in the examples above, the macro derives the information from the suffix of the last path segment (either .js or .css).
+When you provide a string literal as in the examples above, the macro derives the information from the suffix of the last path segment.
+It expects .js or .css and is smart enough to exclude the query params or the fragment.

-When the string literal doesn't end with .js or .css, or when you provide other expressions like a macro call or an identifier, you need to manually specify the URL type by prepending the custom keyword js/css before the url.
+When the path segment doesn't end with .js or .css, or when you provide other expressions like a macro call or an identifier, you need to manually specify the URL type by prepending the custom keyword js/css before the url.